Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Acknowledgements

 \section{Acknowledgements}

 We acknowledge stimulating and useful discussions with Eric Andrade, Alex Hickey, Subhankar Khatua and Jeffrey Rau.
 V.N. would like to thank the HPC Service of ZEDAT and Tron cluster service at the Department of Physics, Freie Universität Berlin, for computing time.
 The work in Waterloo was supported by the NSERC of Canada and the Canada Research Chair (Tier 1, MJPG) program.
 Simulations done at Waterloo were performed thanks to the computational resources of Compute Canada.
 J.R. thanks the Indian Institute of Technology Madras, Chennai for a Visiting Faculty Fellow position under the IoE program which facilitated the completion of the research work and writing of the manuscript.
 Y.I. acknowledges financial support by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), India through the Startup Research Grant No.~SRG/2019/000056, MATRICS Grant No.~MTR/2019/001042, and the Indo-French Centre for the Promotion of Advanced Research (CEFIPRA) Project No. 64T3-1.
-This research was supported in part by the National Science Foundation under Grant No.~NSF~PHY-1748958, the Abdus Salam International Centre for Theoretical Physics (ICTP) through the Simons Associateship scheme, IIT Madras through the Institute of Eminence (IoE) program for establishing the QuCenDiEM group (Project No. SB20210813PHMHRD002720) and FORG group (Project No. SB20210822PHMHRD008268), the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during a visit for participating in the program “Frustrated Metals and Insulators” (Code: ICTS/frumi2022/9).
+This research was supported in part by the National Science Foundation under Grant No.~NSF~PHY-1748958, ICTP through the Associates Programme and from the Simons Foundation through Grant No. 284558FY19, IIT Madras through the Institute of Eminence (IoE) program for establishing the QuCenDiEM CoE (Project No. SP22231244CPETWOQCDHOC), the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during a visit for participating in the program “Frustrated Metals and Insulators” (Code: ICTS/frumi2022/9).
 Y.I. thanks IIT Madras for IoE travel grant which facilitated progress on the research work and this manuscript.
 Y.I. acknowledges the use of the computing resources at HPCE, IIT Madras.\\